 - The Huipil wedding dress offered by Aida Coronado reflects traditional Mexican styles with its use of all-cotton fabrics and embroidery detail.
-At less than $250, it will also not break your budget.
+At about $240, it will also not break your budget.
 It would look great on the sand or at a casual backyard wedding and is designed to fit figures from small through extra large.

 - The Pajaritos Del Amor Mexican wedding dress, which is hand embroidered and offered by Aida Coronado, reflects the Mexican tradition of using bright colors in clothing and would look great at an outdoor wedding.
 The multi-colored flowers have a bohemian look, and it has a lovely lace addtion to the skirt with ruffles at the hemline.
 It comes in sizes XXS through 6XL (perfect for brides looking for a Mexican wedding dress in a plus size) for about $790.

 - Available from The Frida's Closet, this lovely off-the-shoulder white wedding dress has Mexican influences and features pretty crochet lace inserts throughout.
 Find if in sized small or medium for $250.

 - The Frida's Closet also carries a unique strapless dress with bright floral embroidery against a lightweight white satin.
 The dress design has a corset top and a-line skirt, but the Mexican influence really shines through with the embroidery.
 It comes in sizes medium through XL for $300, but can be custom-ordered for other sizes.